 For a more complete understanding of what formatting and locale data is included with a given locale, please refer to the CLDR.

-Both languages are well suited for users who want one formatting or the other, but who don’t feel like they’ve any connection to a nation state.
+Both International and European English are well suited for users who want one formatting or the other, but who don’t feel like they’ve any connection to a nation state.
 Netizens of the interwebs might feel compelled to prefer International English, or maybe European English if they want sensible formatting that follows international standards.